Detection of Core-Periphery Structure in Networks Using Spectral Methods and Geodesic Paths: An Objective Function for Detecting Core--Periphery Structure

+One potential way to drastically reduce the temporal complexity is to sample edges from $G$ via some random process and compute shortest paths only for pairs of adjacent vertices that use these sampled edges.
+An investigation of the trade-off between accuracy and computational efficiency of this method is beyond the scope of our paper, but it is an interesting direction for future research.

-\section{An Objective Function for Detecting core--periphery Structure}
+\section{An Objective Function for Detecting Core--Periphery Structure}

 In this section, we introduce an objective function that is suitable for detecting core--periphery structure when there is exactly one core set of vertices and one periphery set.
-Using this objective function, we propose the {\sc Find-Cut} algorithm for the partitioning the vertex set $V$ into core and periphery sets.
+Our function bears some similarity to the rich-club coefficient \cite{colizza2006detecting}, although a crucial difference is that it takes the connectivity of the core, the periphery, and the inter-connectivity between the two into account.
+(Unlike with rich clubs, low-degree vertices can be core vertices \cite{XZhang2014}.)
+Using this objective function, we propose the {\sc Find-Cut} algorithm for partitioning the vertex set $V$ into core and periphery sets.
 As an input, {\sc Find-Cut} takes a vector of scores that reflect the likelihood that each vertex belongs in a network's core set (the probability of belonging to the core set is higher for larger scores), and it attempts to find an optimal separation that maximizes the proposed objective function.
+That is, instead of trying to find a global optimum of the objective function, the algorithm {\sc Find-Cut} optimizes the objective function over all partitions in which the core vertices have higher likelihood scores than the periphery vertices.
+A fast general optimization algorithm for this objective function is likely very difficult to achieve, and it is beyond the scope of this paper.
 We believe that the construction of a suitable objective function brings three advantages.
-First, the subject of network community structure has benefited greatly from having objective functions to optimize \cite{masonams,fortunato}, and we expect similar boons for investigations of core--periphery structure.
+First, the subject of network community structure has benefited greatly from having objective functions to optimize \cite{masonams,fortunato}, and we expect similar benefits for investigations of core--periphery structure.
 Second, it allows a local-refinement search after the initial algorithm has been applied (in the spirit of Kernighan--Lin vertex-swapping steps for community detection \cite{New06,Richardson2009} and gradient-descent refinement steps in non-convex optimization \cite{NesterovOpt}).
 Finally, it allows one to compare distinct methods by comparing the corresponding value of the objective function.
-Nevertheless, one has to proceed cautiously: a value of an objective function need not provide a definitive answer, and it can sometimes even mislead practitioners \cite{good2010}.
+Nevertheless, one has to proceed cautiously: a value of an objective function need not provide a definitive answer, and it can be misleading \cite{good2010,peixoto2014}.

 Before introducing an objective function for studying core--periphery structure, we first revisit a well-known graph-partitioning problem to highlight the similarity between the two situations. {\sc Min-Cut}, an instance of a graph-partitioning problem, is concerned with dividing a graph into two (similarly-sized) subgraphs while minimizing the number of edges that are incident to vertices in both subgraphs.
 More generally, a large family of graph-partitioning problems seek to decompose a graph into $k$ disjoint subgraphs (i.e., clusters) while minimizing the number of cut edges (i.e., edges with endpoints in different clusters).
 Given the number $g$ of clusters, the $g$-way graph-partitioning problem searches for a partition $V_1, \dots ,V_g$ of the vertex set $V$ that minimizes the number of cut edges